 Thanks to its strong R&D capability, Thales has devised a simple, comprehensive solution to add payment to wearables.

 Our offer is based on two critical technological elements:

 1-Ensure the hardware tech is invisible

-To keep the wearable attractive, Thales has managed to condense the technology that enables a contactless card to speak to a reader into a tiny piece of secure payment technology that can be invisibly integrated into a range of wearable devices in a variety of shapes and sizes.
+To keep the wearable attractive, Thales has condensed the technology that enables a contactless card to speak to a reader into a tiny piece of secure payment technology that can be invisibly integrated into various wearable devices in multiple shapes and sizes.

 From a simple companion device to a desirable wearable object you will wear and use every day, Thales offers you the convenience of contactless payment.

 2-Ensure a secure and straightforward user payment experience

 Thanks to our support for payment card tokenisation features, the wearable can be easily linked to the cardholder's bank account.
 The payment function is easy to enrol and simple to use as it works as an extension of the payment card.

 Afraid you'll lose your wearable?